 Sec.
 15. "Mushroom" means edible fungi

 There are many ways to interpret this rule.
 As some people say, all mushrooms are edible, but sometimes only once.
 The intent of the authors was clearly to limit harvesting of mushrooms to those species people intend to eat.
 But many edible species cannot be properly identified in the field, and must be taken home in order to make an accurate identification.
 I mention this because it is the only vague section of Indiana code when discussing the authority to harvest wild mushrooms.
-The code is still VERY vague when it comes to selling wild mushrooms within the state.
-This will be our next legislative challenge involving the Food Division of the State Department of Health.
-This next issue will be a significant challenge.

 You can view other rules and laws involving mushroom hunting in the State of Indiana here.